 Also, be very clear about your flexibility requirements upfront and include these details in your cover letter.
 Being as specific as possible will allow clear negotiation.
 If you see an ideal job being advertised that is full time, ask if they would consider flexible or part time working arrangements.

 Remember your resume and cover letter both reflect you so make sure you spend time on formatting, content, and grammar.

-If the thought of writing your resume and cover letter leaves you a bit panicky, consider getting some help, such as the Resume Writing for Return to Work Parents Program.
+If the thought of writing your resume and cover letter leaves you a bit panicky, consider getting some help, such as the Resume Writing for Return to Work Success Program.

 Know where to apply for flexible jobs

 Know your flexible job channels.